10 Best Undervalued Large Cap Moat Stocks for December 2025

 Key Catalysts

-- Expansion of manufacturing capacity to meet global chip demand
+- Expansion of manufacturing capacity in Taiwan, Arizona, and Japan

 Risk Factors

-- Geopolitical tensions in Taiwan and global supply chain risks
+- Geopolitical tensions between Taiwan and China creating supply chain uncertainty

-- High capital expenditure requirements for technology upgrades
+- Significant capital expenditure requirements to maintain technology leadership

 | Metric | Value |